 I want to show you how to maximize your time, where to save, when to treat yo’ self, and how to explore the world fearlessly.
 I want to show you where and how to have those unique, meaningful travel experiences, and what to skimp on, so that you have the most epic trips!

 For me, sometimes that means eating in a Michelin-starred restaurant while staying in a hostel.
 Or, flying to Barcelona for just 3 days because I found a $250 plane ticket and couldn’t pass it up, even though I only had a handful of vacation days left.
 Or, that time where I splurged on a bougie resort in Bali that I hardly left.

-And sometimes that means taking little day trips or going on weekend getaways to explore my own backyard here in California – because I ran out of PTO and spent too much money on cute yellow dresses, boba, and snacks at Trader Joe’s (my other obsessions).
+And sometimes that means taking little day trips or going on weekend getaways to explore my own backyard here in California – because I ran out of PTO and spent too much money on cute yellow dresses, boba, books, and snacks at Trader Joe’s (my other obsessions).

 I want to help you embrace your inner explorer and to find adventure, all while showing you where to eat the best food, find the most colorful photo spots, and to help you discover those unique experiences that make a trip memorable!

 Back in my past life, I was an award-winning scrapbooker and was published over 200 times in various scrapbooking magazines and books.
 It’s actually how I got into photography, blogging, and traveling in the first place – I wanted to take better photos to use on my scrapbooking pages, so I bought myself a dSLR and spent all my free time taking pictures of anything and everything so I could learn to use it.
 I started a blog so I could connect with the scrapbooking community and showcase my work – this blog went through several iterations before I finally decided, once and for all, that I would call it a travel + lifestyle blog.
 Somehow along the way, I discovered my love for traveling and exploring the world, and I decided to combine all of my passions together to create Pictures & Words.